xmzboy/Basic-256-Compiler/README.md

 * esi is the source index, in chain operations it contains a pointer to the current source element.
 * edi is the receiver index, in chain operations it contains a pointer to the current receiver element.
 * ebp – stack base pointer.

+## Code generation method
+Code generation is the compiler's translation of the internal representation of the source program into a string of characters of the output language.
+Generation generates the resulting object program in assembly language or directly in machine language.
+The internal representation of a program can have any structure depending on the compiler implementation, while the resulting program is always a linear sequence of commands.
+Therefore, the generation of object code in any case must perform actions related to the transformation of complex syntactic structures into linear chains.
+As a rule, the compiler generates the resulting code in stages based on the completed syntactic constructions of the input program.
+The compiler extracts a complete syntactic construction from the program text, then generates a fragment of the resulting code for it and places it in the text of the output program.
+Then it proceeds to the next syntactic construction.
+This continues until the entire program is disassembled.